 Share-A-Fare (Transportation) Program provides discount taxi fares for seniors and those with disabilities.
 Funds are provided by Midwest City and COTPA.

-Public Facilities/Improvements: Weed/Seed Safe Haven (1124 N Douglas Blvd).
-The city proposes limited rehabilitation to the existing fire station facility to assist in the conversion to a Weed/Seed Safe Haven site.
+Public Facilities/Improvements: Formerly Weed/Seed Safe Haven now Neighborhoods in Action (1124 N Douglas Blvd).
+The city provided limited rehabilitation to the existing fire station facility to assist in the conversion to a Weed/Seed Safe Haven site.

 At-Risk Youth/Family Program assists youth and families through outreach and counseling.
 This activity is provided by Mid-Del Youth and Family Center and strives to promote mentally and physically healthy children and families.